aaarrryyyaaannn/rate-limiter/README.md

 ---

-## Why This Repository?
+## Why This Project?

-Most applications use rate limiting libraries without understanding the underlying algorithms.
+Most developers use rate limiting libraries without understanding how they work internally.

-This repository implements the internals from scratch to understand:
+This project focuses on implementing the underlying algorithms from scratch and understanding:

 * Request throttling
-* Burst handling
+* Burst traffic handling
+* Traffic shaping
-* Fairness
+* Redis data structures
 * Atomic operations
-* Distributed systems concerns
-* Redis data structures
+* Race conditions
 * Lua scripting
-* Performance optimization

 ---